MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Managing Memory in In-Teradata Computations

 Because a Teradata cluster node typically has many worker processes (AMPs) running constantly, it is important to limit how much memory a distributed analysis consumes.
 Microsoft provides stored procedures in the revoAnalytics\_Zqht2 scheduler database that allow a database administrator to set the memory limits for master and worker processes working on a RevoScaleR job.
-By default, the master process memory limit is 2000 MB (approximately 2GB) and the worker process memory limit is 1000MB (approximately 1GB).
+By default, the master process memory limit is 2000 MB (approximately 2GB) and the worker process memory limit is 1000 MB (1GB).

 These limits may be customized by a database administrator using the SetMasterMemoryLimitMB() and SetWorkerMemoryLimitMB() stored procedures, defined in the revoAnalytics\_Zqht2 database created on installation.

-For example, to set the master memory limit to 3000MB:
+For example, to set the master memory limit to 3000 MB:

 call revoAnalytics_Zqht2.SetMasterMemoryLimitMB(3000);

-To set the worker memory limit to 1500MB:
+To set the worker memory limit to 1500 MB:

 	call revoAnalytics_Zqht2.SetWorkerMemoryLimitMB(1500);

 The current memory limits can be viewed in the revoAnalytics\_Zqht2.Properties table.

-Note that memory limits that have been changed are in effect immediately, and no restart of the database is required.
+Memory limits that have been changed are in effect immediately, and no restart of the database is required.

 ### Appendix I: Scripts for Loading Data into Teradata